-Now in our master layout, we’ll go add a section of fields for “Property Information”, and then add a couple fields.
-On these fields we’ll use visibility restriction to only show them when the proper “Type” is selected.
+Now in our master layout, we’ll go add a section of fields for “Property Information”, and then add a couple of fields.
+In these fields, we’ll use visibility restriction to only show them when the proper “Type” is selected.

 We can also have a common field, such as “Extra Services”, with values of ‘Property Management” and “Referral Program”.
-In this case Referral Program can apply to both types, but we only want Property Management to be selected when we’re buying a home.
+In this case, Referral programs can apply to both types, but we only want Property Management to be selected when we’re buying a home.

 There are really limitless options on how you can apply triggers to differentiate workflow in your pipelines, but we’ll just cover a basic email notification below.
 To learn more about triggers, see this webinar on automating processes with triggers.